 Some important things first

-- We send your payslips on Wednesdays.
-You can find all your payslips in Profile > Settings > Payslips.
+We send your payslips on Wednesdays, to the email address used to sign up for your Coople account.
+You can also find all your payslips in Profile > Settings > Payslips.

 Let’s look at the most important information on your payslip, what you’ve earned: